These 8 Haunted Cemeteries In Michigan Are Some Of the Creepiest

-Most people enjoy a good ghost story from time to time.
-Michigan is home to plenty of supposedly haunted spots, but few will make your skin crawl more than these spooky cemeteries throughout the state.
+Looking for some good haunted cemeteries in Michigan?
+You’re not alone.
+The state is home to plenty of supposedly haunted spots and MI ghost stories, but few will make your skin crawl more than these spooky cemeteries throughout the state.
 These eerie spots are largely open to the public, which means you’re more than welcome to investigate them and see for yourself — if you dare.

 Is your skin crawling yet?
-Let us know if you’ve ever had a ghostly run-in at one of these cemeteries.
+Let us know if you’ve ever had a ghostly run-in at one of these haunted cemeteries in MI.

 Want more goosebumps?
 Check out these other scary cemeteries in MI.
 Or, read about some of the haunted cemeteries in the U.S. when you check out the book Haunted Cemeteries: Creepy Crypts, Spine-Tingling Spirits, and Midnight Mayhem.

 Fall Fun in Michigan

 What are the most well-known parks in Michigan?